Heart-Breezer/learngit/readme.txt

 I try to replace checkout with restore in git
 I tried the function of switch
 5
-I make a new branch 'feature1'
+I make a new branch 'master'